-House Dems formally condemn Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi
+Dem-led House formally condemns Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi

 The Democrat-controlled House of Representatives passed a resolution Tuesday evening condemning President Trump's "racist" remarks this weekend -- although the moment was largely overshadowed by a dramatic floor fight earlier in the day that ended with House Speaker Nancy Pelosi ruled out of order for a breach of decorum.